joshminot/joshminot.github.io/index.md

 ## [Home](index.md) | [Contact](contact.md)

-# Josh Minot
 #### Data science | NLP | sociotechnical systems

+### About me

-I'm currently a PhD student at the [University of Vermont Complex Systems Center](https://twitter.com/uvmcomplexity) in the [Computational Story Lab](https://twitter.com/compstorylab).
+My name is Josh Minot and I'm currently a PhD student at the [University of Vermont Complex Systems Center](https://twitter.com/uvmcomplexity) in the [Computational Story Lab](https://twitter.com/compstorylab).
 Broadly interested in the narrative capacities of social movements, data privacy, and interpretable ML.